 Mr. and Mrs. Charles Jones, of Ewloe Green, near Buckley, have received official information that their son, Private Samuel Jones, of the Royal Welsh Fusiliers, was killed in action during the heavy fighting of July 10th.
 He was a Sunday School scholar and attendant at the Ewloe Green Presbyterian Church.
 Much sympathy is extended to the family.

 Private Samuel Jones son of Mr. and Mrs. Charles Jones of Ewloe Green was killed while fighting with the RWF on July 10th.
 A young man of exemplary character, Private Jones devoted much time and attention to religious work in connection with the Ewloe Green Presbyterian Church.

-Another Samuel Jones, the husband of Mrs. S. (Laura) Jones, of 51 Ewloe Place died at Gallipoli in 1915 and is remembered on the Buckley Memorial.
+Another Samuel Jones, the husband of Mrs. S. (Laura) Jones, of 51 Ewloe Place died at Gallipoli in 1915 and is also remembered on the Buckley Memorial.

 Mr. Frank Jones, a son of one of Samuel’s brothers has provided two certificates that the family received at the time of Samuel’s death.